viniciusdacal/redux-arc/docs/basics/CreatingAsyncMiddleware.md

-# Connecting Arc into Redux
+# Creating Async Middleware

-The first step to start using Arc, is to create the AsyncMiddleware and set it to the store.
+The first step to start using Arc's async actions, is to create the AsyncMiddleware and set it to the store.

 ```js